The Forex market of the Spanish-speaking countries continues to expand within a regulated financial framework governed by CNMV, CBR, CNBV, and BCRA.

 A defining feature of Darwinex is its proprietary DARWIN framework, which converts trading strategies into investable assets, enabling traders to attract third-party capital and earn performance-based fees.

-Investment services are further expanded through DarwinIA and Darwin Zero programs, while platform integration with Interactive Brokers (IBKR) grants access to global exchanges including CME, CBOE, EUREX, and ICE.
+Investment services are further expanded through DarwinIA and Darwin Zero programs, while platform integration with Interactive Brokers (IBKR) grants access to global exchanges, including CME, CBOE, EUREX, and ICE.

 Account structures include Live, Professional, Darwin IBKR, and Classic IBKR, supported by platforms such as MetaTrader 4, MetaTrader 5, TradingView, NinjaTrader, TWS, MultiCharts, and DARWIN API.